 Have I mentioned that this thing robust?

-It is meant to live up to Victorinox Swiss Army’s slogan “Made to Last” for their new collection of 2014 sport watches, and to bring the dependability of the classic Swiss Army knife to the world of watches.
+It is meant to live up to Victorinox Swiss Army's slogan “Made to Last” for their new collection of 2014 sports watches, and to bring the dependability of the classic Swiss Army knife to the world of watches.
 It seems like this really lives up to that challenge.